 About the Department

-The Mathematics and Computer Science Department has 8 permanent members with a wide variety of interests and areas of study.
+The Department of Mathematics and Statistics has 8 permanent members with a wide variety of interests and areas of study.
 Small class sizes (5-15 for upper level courses) make interactions between students and professors quite easy.
 The professors take an interest in the progress of their students and are readily available for help with courses or advising.
 Students interested in mathematics may choose to major in mathematics, mathematics/physics, or economics/mathematics.
 Although the department does not directly support a major in Statistics, students interested in statistics should speak to a member of the department.
 If students are looking towards Engineering, we have a long standing tradition of excellent 3-2 programs; these are also described in the Whitman College Catalog.

 Students majoring in mathematics have opportunities to work with faculty on research projects; some of these projects have resulted in presentations at professional meetings and/or the Whitman Undergraduate Conference and publication in mathematics journals.
 Examples of such projects include research on jet engines, Java programming for the game of Hex, curvature of plane curves, location modeling problems, a study of cubic reciprocity, and radial basis problems.